Best SPDR ETFs to Buy and Hold

 - Expenses: 0.50%

-Following the home-country bias theme mentioned previously, the SPDR Dow Jones Global Real Estate ETF (RWO, $46.47) invests about a third of its $1.2 billion in net assets outside the U.S.
+Following the home-country bias theme, the SPDR Dow Jones Global Real Estate ETF (RWO, $42.34) invests about a third of its $1.1 billion in net assets outside the U.S.

-In 2022, commercial real estate lending accelerated off the COVID-19 bottom, generating renewed excitement in the industry.
-In the fourth quarter, loan originations by dollar volume were up 18% over Q4 2021.
+Commercial real estate lending accelerated off the COVID-19 bottom in 2022, generating renewed excitement in the industry.
 However, as interest rates increased, commercial loans slowed early in 2023.
-The regional bank failures only amplified these concerns.
+Multiple regional bank failures only amplified these concerns.

-Still, RWO stabilized in late 2023 and is up about 30% from its October lows.
-And investors willing to hold for the long haul should do right by RWO.
+RWO has retreated as rates have risen since the Fed started cutting interest rates, but investors looking to hold for the long haul should do well with RWO.
 The ETF was launched in May 2008 in the middle of the financial crisis.
 So it's seen a cycle or two.

 The SPDR ETF tracks the performance of the Dow Jones Global Select Real Estate Securities Index (RESI), a collection of real estate investment trusts (REITs) and real estate operating companies.

 To qualify for inclusion in the index, a company must be an equity owner and operator of commercial or residential real estate.
-Therefore, mortgage REITs are excluded, as are specialty REITs investing in timber, railroads, cell towers, etc. In addition, service providers such as real estate agents and mortgage brokers are also excluded.
+Mortgage REITs are excluded, as are specialty REITs investing in timber, railroads, cell towers and other related infrastructure.
+Service providers such as real estate agents and mortgage brokers are also excluded.

 SPDR Portfolio Short Term Treasury ETF